anirudhiyer7/phonon-bundle-project-tools-1/README.md

 * Calculation of second-order correlation functions.
 * Time evolution over 2000 timesteps.

-This implementation served as an initial verification of the dissipative dynamics required for subsequent stages of the project.
+This implementation served as an initial verification of the dissipative dynamics required for subsequent stages of the project and as an exploration of the physics behind the modelled system.

 ## References